FREQUENTLY ASKED QUESTIONS

 What forms of payment do you accept for your services and when is payment due?

-While you may pay online from the Wedding Wire invoice via PayPal, I am also happy to accept checks or cash.
-Please make checks payable to Rev. Jennifer M. Ashcraft or Faith in Marriage.
-A deposit is required to reserve the day and is refundable up until 6 months prior to the ceremony date.
-The remainder of the agreed upon amount is due one week prior to the wedding and is nonrefundable at that time.
-However, it is transferable should there be a postponement to a date I am available.
+While you may pay online through HoneyBook, I am also happy to accept checks or cash.
+Please make checks payable to Rev. Jennifer M. Ashcraft or Faith in Marriage and mail to 15 Trillium Lane Fishersville, VA 22939.
+A deposit is required to reserve the day and is nonrefundable.
+The remainder of the agreed upon amount is due one month prior to the wedding and is nonrefundable at that time.
+However, it is transferable at no extra charge should there be a postponement to a date I am available.

 How important is the rehearsal and does the Officiant really need to be there?
 Do you attend the dinner as well?

 That is truly up to you and your wishes.
 The rehearsal dinner is a great reason to get together with your family and friends and let the fun begin.
 If you are comfortable with the process, I have a short Rehearsal Guide I can provide so you and your bridal party can do a walkthrough, hitting the high points.
 If you like to have things formatted and organized, it may be helpful for me to be there to direct everyone so they know precisely what is expected of them.
 It is entirely up to you.

 As wonderful as it would be to attend a fabulous dinner every weekend, it is not feasible with my family life.
 I appreciate so much that couples often ask me to attend the celebration after the ceremony, but it is rare that I am free to accept and I have no expectations of an invitation.
 Thanks so much for your understanding.

 How do I change my name legally if I so choose?

 I will provide a detailed account of how to legally change your name in a one page information sheet to any couple who is interested.

 How do I obtain a wedding license?
 What do I need to know about the marriage license?